zonebuilder/tslite-node/README.md

         npx tslite --init

-3.  inspect or edit the generated JDON file by referencing the configuration entries with the `npx tslite -h` command.
+3.  inspect or edit the generated JSON file by referencing the configuration entries with the `npx tslite -h` command.

 4. Put your JavaScript source code into the JS input directory (defaults to 'src-js').
 Check if the code is valid, by running, testing, or linting it.
 A linter is strongly recommended.